Sometimes, the best modern materials in design are those that emulate the past.

-When ordering Flemish glass, make a point to discuss how you plan to use it with your supplier.
-A commercial glass manufacturer will be able to let you know if Flemish glass is the best choice or point you to another suitable patterned glass type.
+When ordering Flemish glass, discuss how you plan to use it with your supplier.
+A commercial glass manufacturer will let you know if Flemish glass is the best choice or point you to another suitable patterned glass type.

 Flemish Glass: A Standout Among Patterned Glasses